-- 629. The Decision of the IOC DC with respect to the Athlete was rendered, in operative part-only form, on 22 November 2017.
-The IOC did not issue a fully-reasoned award in this case; rather, the reasons it relied on generally in reaching its decisions were explained in the IOC DC Principles. - 630.
-The Athlete filed her Statement of Appeal with the CAS on 1 December 2017 and filed her Appeal Brief in the form of a Joint Appeal Brief and her Individual Appeal Brief on 27 December 2017. - The Parties did not contest the admissibility of the appeals.
+630. The Decision of the IOC DC with respect to the Athlete was rendered, in operative-only form, on 22 December 2017.
+The IOC did not issue a fully reasoned award in this case; rather, the reasons it relied on generally in reaching its decisions were explained in the IOC DC Principles.

+- 631. The Athlete filed his Statement of Appeal with the CAS on 4 January 2018 and his Appeal Brief in the form of a Joint Appeal Brief and an Individual Appeal Brief was filed on 5 January 2018. - 632.
+The Parties did not contest the admissibility of the appeals.
 In consideration of the foregoing, and with specific reference to the time limits set forth in the Parties' Procedural Agreement, the Panel rules that the Athlete's appeal was timely and is therefore admissible.